Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

         to load the right version of the Cray PE targeting modules in the LUMIpartition module.

+      * The file is used to generate a modulerc.lua file for a specific LUMI stack to make the proper versions of CPE components the default version.

       * The file is used to generate the external module definition file for each CPE version (make_EB_external_modules.py)